GrouponChina/groupon-up/README.md

 ### User Profile page
 - [ ] Contains the user header view.
 - [ ] Contains a section with the users basic stats: name, gender, profile image, location / division.

+### Home page (Optional)
+- [ ] User should be able to browse Groupon deals.
+- [ ] User should be able to perform search on the page.

+### Deal page (Optional)
+- [ ] User should be able to view the details of Groupon deals.
+- [ ] There should be a buy button on the page
+- [ ] There should be a Groupon UP button on the page, click on the button will bring Groupon UP instruction page

+### Checkout page (Optional)
+- [ ] User should be able to enter billing information and purchase the deal.
+- [ ] After checkout, user should be redirected to the confirmation page

+### Confirmation page (Optional)
+- [ ] User should be able to see confirmation message about the deal purchase
+- [ ] User should have the option of creating a Groupon UP campaign (maybe we need to create a separate view for this?)

 ### Optional:
 - [ ] User should be able to see a list of the last 5 or 10 Groupon UP request (use local storage maybe?)